Becky4Jesus/Becky4Jesus/README.md

 - 👋 Hi, I’m @Becky4Jesus
-- 👀 I’m interested in ...love and caring with leads of fun
+- 👀 I’m interested in ...love and helping people, reading and traveling
-- 🌱 I’m currently learning ...to code and create great things for this generation
+- 🌱 I’m currently learning ...how to code and create great things for this generation
-- 💞️ I’m looking to collaborate on ... building and creating website
+- 💞️ I’m looking to collaborate on ... building and creating websites
 - 📫 How to reach me ... is through my email or LinkedIn
 - 😄 Pronouns: ... she her hers
 - ⚡ Fun fact: ...I  tease and laugh alot